antongolub/npm-registry-firewall/README.md

 }
 ```
 #### Plugins
-Plugin is slightly different from preset:
+The plugin API is slightly different from presets:
 * Async.
 It's loaded dynamically as a part of rule processing pipeline, so it may be an ESM.
 * Configurable.
 Opts may be passed as the 2nd tuple arg.
 * Composable.
 There may be more than one per `rule`.